Murder of Kuah Bee Hong

-On 23 April 1991, Kuah Bee Hong (柯美凤 Kē Mĕifèng), (Note: Her name was also spelt as Kuan Bee Hong in one source) a ten-year-old schoolgirl, was strangled to death at her Viking Road home by Goh Hong Choon (吴宏春 Wú Hóngchūn), (Note: Also spelt as 吴鸿春 Wú Hóngchūn or 吴丰春 Wú Fēngchūn in Chinese) a 25-year-old family friend of Kuah's family.
+On 23 April 1991, Kuah Bee Hong (柯美凤 (Koa Bí-hōng)), (Note: Her name was also spelt as Kuan Bee Hong in one source) a ten-year-old schoolgirl, was strangled to death at her Viking Road home by Goh Hong Choon (吴宏春 (Gô͘ Hông-chhun)), (Note: Also spelt as 吴鸿春 (Gô͘ Hông-chhun) or 吴丰春 (Gô͘ Hong-chhun)) a 25-year-old family friend of Kuah's family.
 Goh was found to have entered the home to commit robbery and silenced the girl, who was the only one present at her flat.
 Goh was charged with murder and he admitted to the robbery and strangulation; the motive for the murder was due to Goh wanting to get rid of possible witnesses for his crime and basically needed money to mitigate his financial situation.
 Goh was found guilty of the killing after a trial that lasted roughly two days, and he was executed for the crime three years later in July 1994.